Gregory Denali 100 Review

 Versatility

 Almost as a rule, an expedition pack is a terrible all-rounder.
-Browse the rest of this review for a smaller pack, something in the 30-50 liter range, if you're looking for a more versatile model (though that size range won't be useful on most expeditions).
+Browse the rest of our review for a smaller pack, something in the 30-50 liter range, if you're looking for a more versatile model (though that size range won't be useful on most expeditions).

 Features